SR-Saunders-CS/scriptrunner-execution-insights/docs/field-guide.md

 ## Putting it all together

-1. Run `01-discover-ids.groovy` to get the correct SCRIPT_ID for the script you want to inspect.
+1. Run `discover-ids.groovy` to get the correct SCRIPT_ID and project association for the script you want to inspect.
 2. For Script Listeners, collect the UUID manually from SR admin → Listeners.
-3. Paste the SCRIPT_ID into `02-usage-report.groovy` (single-node) or
+3. Paste the SCRIPT_ID into `usage-report.groovy` (single-node) or
-   `03-usage-report-multi-node.groovy` (cluster) and run it.
+   `usage-report-multi-node.groovy` (cluster) and run it.
-4. The report identifies the script automatically and shows its name, feature type, and execution metrics.
+4. The report identifies the script automatically and shows its name, feature type, project association, and execution metrics.

 The PoC is intentionally minimal — it shows you the mechanism.
 Once you are comfortable with how the data is read, you can extend it in any